Star Wars: The Last Jedi (2017)

 Also, is it just me or are none of the main characters (except droids) non-humanoid.
 There are so many species wandering around on casino planet Canto Bight but the film doesn’t make any similarly interesting species a full lead character despite there being plenty of new characters introduced.
 Maz Kanata makes a cameo appearance but it’s terrible, shoehorned in via video-phone and it does nothing for her character, so while the details she gives are important to a part of the story, just sending a text would have sufficed.

 Canto Bight is featured in the middle of the film, an interesting concept for a Las Vegas-esque place that brings up personal and moral topics.
-For me it felt overly complicated and that section of the film felt a little out of place, like it should have been a seperate story on TV or as a short film, in the middle of this movie it dragged and didn’t work very well at all.
+For me it felt overly complicated and that section of the film felt a little out of place, like it should have been a separate story on TV or as a short film, in the middle of this movie it dragged and didn’t work very well at all.
 It was clearly a nice idea and allows for lots of good concepts and easter eggs of creatures and cameos, but serves very little purpose otherwise, the key elements could have been far easier conveyed in a simplified form.

 One of the most beautiful things I’ve seen on screen for a while is the in the last third (and shown in the trailers so it’s not a spoiler to mention) where there’s a planet with red dirt under a crust of white.
-This works with the colour scheme of the entire movie and looks so incredibly striking as vehicles break the surface and kick up blood red dust.
+This works with the color scheme of the entire movie and looks so incredibly striking as vehicles break the surface and kick up blood red dust.
 In essence, it’s a simple idea that pays dividends visually, when the film got to that part I remembered the brief glimpse from the trailer and how I’d liked that moment in it, so it got me fired back up for the rest of the film.

 I liked the new fun creatures Porgs, though there might be a little too much of them as the film already has a lot of other comedic moments.
-Some of the Porg and Ahch-To island related humour is played just for laughs and it comes close to being too silly for a film that’s otherwise weighty.
+Some of the Porg and Ahch-To island related humor is played just for laughs and it comes close to being too silly for a film that’s otherwise weighty.
 I can see that some of the comedic moments are clearly aimed to cut the tension right after serious scenes and moments, so they’re serving a purpose to keep the tone lighter and support an overall feeling of enjoyment but I do think some tough moments should be allowed a little more time to sink in and have their full impact.

 I know some big ‘Star Wars’ fans, one is a close friend who I discuss movies at length with.
 He is one of those people who was not happy with this film at all, and to his credit he’s now seen it multiple times to be sure.
 His main reason for not liking it is the portrayal of Luke Skywalker, something even Mark Hamill apparently found hard to get to grips with when he first read the script.
 Funnily, within the context of these newer films and to the mind of someone who doesn’t care as much about the wider canon, I see his point but disagree, it’s a strength of the film in my opinion and there are lots of other things that I disliked far more.
-Where it teeters on tone or humour, it makes up for with serious development of legacy characters, divisive though it may be.
+Where it teeters on tone or humor, it makes up for with serious development of legacy characters, divisive though it may be.
 Especially when we consider the death of Carrie Fisher, this gives her most famous character a really substantial and fitting role that is apparently unchanged from how it was always written to be, giving her the chance to do what she considered to be her best work.
 If J. J. Abrams finds a good way of dealing with Fisher’s death for the next film, this could in hindsight be even more of a fitting final performance.

 I’m very interested to see how well the film works for me on a second viewing now I know what to expect.
-Will the humour feel more at ease or will it actually become grating?
+Will the humor feel more at ease or will it actually become grating?
 I’m really not sure, only seeing it again will answer that, though I don’t think I’ll get the chance to do that until it comes out on home release.